Background pattern

 fentanyl

-Read this prospect carefully before starting to use the medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor, pharmacist, or nurse.
+• If you have any further questions, ask your doctor, pharmacist or nurse.

-• If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they do not appear in this prospect.
+• If you experience any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6. Contents of the package and additional information
+Contents of the pack and other information

 1. What is Fendivia and what is it used for

-The name of your medication is Fendivia
+The name of your medicine is Fendivia

 • in adults who need continuous pain treatment

-• in children over 2 years of age who are already using opioid medication and need continuous pain treatment.
+• in children over 2 years of age who are already using opioid medication and who need continuous pain treatment.

 Do not use Fendivia: